 Chandler police attempted to conduct a welfare check of the couple’s son at their home but were told by his parents he was fine and were refused entry after multiple attempts.
 An emergency search warrant was issued and police then raided the home, taking possession not only of Heber but the couple’s other children too.
 Both adults were charged with child abuse and will now have to go through multiple legal hoops to get custody of their kids back.

 Fortunately, the couple’s son had only a respiratory infection and, according to health experts interviewed by The Times, instances like this do not happen often but there are times they do.
 Sadly, it can result in parents losing custody of their child or children depending on the circumstances.
 In this case, Brooks Bryce and Sarah Beck refused potentially life saving care for their son and, worst of all, did not vaccinate him and their other kids.

-There was no excuse for Brooks Bryce and Sarah Beck to not vaccinate their children and, as a result of refusing to follow their doctor’s instruction, they made their situation much worse.
+Aside from their error in judgement, no doubt Brooks Bryce and Sarah Beck are loving, responsible parents.
+But they chose not to vaccinate their children and, as a result of even refusing to follow their doctor’s instruction, they made their situation much worse.
 Hopefully, both parents learned from their mistakes and get custody of their children soon.

 PHOTO CREDIT: Wikimedia